morrisoncm/persistence-jdbc/README.md

+# springbootjdbc
+Sample Spring Boot JDBC API with Junit 5.
+The project is based on the following
+<https://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/jdbc/core/namedparam/NamedParameterJdbcTemplate.html>
+<https://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/jdbc/core/namedparam/MapSqlParameterSource.html>

 ## Running the application
-To run the application from the command line chang to the project root directory and simply run gradle bootRun.
+To run the application from the command line chang to the project root directory and simply type gradle bootRun.
 To run the application inside Eclipse.
 Simply clone or download the project.
 The main starting point for the application is  <https://github.com/morrisoncm/springbootjdbc/blob/master/src/main/java/com/demo/jdbc/Application.java>.
 Right click the Application.java  and select Run As ->Java Application.

-# springbootjdbc
-Sample Spring Boot JDBC API with Junit 5.
-The project is based on the following
-<https://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/jdbc/core/namedparam/NamedParameterJdbcTemplate.html>
-<https://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/jdbc/core/namedparam/MapSqlParameterSource.html>

 ## Postman Scripts
 To test using Postman the scripts are in the following location <https://github.com/morrisoncm/springbootjdbc/tree/master/postman>.